lightscalar/pyro/README.md

 `has_many` relationships are implemented.

-A given data model can have many has_many relationships, but a model can only belong to one other model; in order words, many to many relationships are not (yet) possible.
+A given data model can have many has_many relationships, but a model can only belong to one parent; in order words, many-to-many relationships are not (yet) possible.